CNN

 CNN has served as one of the primary Western television sources for live coverage of the Iran-Israel conflict and Gulf Ceasefire developments since early 2026.
 The network's correspondents in Beirut, Tel Aviv, and Washington have provided continuous live reporting on events including Operation Eternal Darkness, the Hormuz situation, and the contested Ceasefire dynamics.
 CNN's reach across cable, streaming, and international platforms makes it a key amplifier for diplomatic statements and military briefings to English-language audiences globally.

 Founded in 1980 by Ted Turner as the first 24-hour television news channel, CNN pioneered the live war coverage format that became standard during the Gulf War (1991) and has since applied that model to every major conflict.
-Its editorial approach combines breaking news speed with extended expert analysis, and its international arm CNN International reaches audiences across Europe, the Middle East, and Asia-Pacific.
-The network is owned by Warner Bros.
-Discovery.
+Its editorial approach combines breaking news speed with extended expert analysis, and its international Arm CNN International reaches audiences across Europe, the Middle East, and Asia-Pacific.
+CNN remains owned by Warner Bros.
+Discovery for now, but the US Department of Justice cleared Paramount Skydance's roughly $110 billion acquisition of WBD on 12 June 2026; the deal would fold CNN into a combined Paramount-WBD company once FCC approval, an EU review, and possible state attorney-general challenges clear.

 In the context of the Iran conflict, CNN has been notable both for its on-the-ground access and for serving as a diplomatic channel of sorts: officials from multiple governments have used CNN interviews to float positions and respond to adversaries in real time.
-Iran's Deputy Foreign Minister Saeed Khatibzadeh's widely-cited "cake and eat it" remark about Israel and the Ceasefire was made in a CNN-adjacent BBC interview, a reminder that Western broadcast media remain central to how all sides communicate during fast-moving crises.
+Iran's Deputy Foreign Minister Saeed Khatibzadeh's widely-cited remark about Israel and the Ceasefire was made in a CNN-adjacent BBC interview, a reminder that Western broadcast media remain central to how all sides communicate during fast-moving crises.
+CNN polling has also become a gauge of US domestic politics: its late March 2026 survey found 31% approval for Trump's economic handling, one of the lowest readings recorded, feeding into a broader picture of Democratic gains ahead of the 2026 midterms.